Kashmiri cuisine: Neolithic culture

 At the Gufkral Neolithic site 41 km southwest of Srinagar, archaeologists have confirmed settlers were engaged in wild game as well as domestication of animals.
 The animals that were known at the time were wild sheep, wild goat, wild cattle, red deer, wolf, Himalayan Ibex and bear.
 Roasting of food (both flesh and grain) was done only outside as no hearths or fireplaces were found inside the dwelling pits.
 Piercers were used for making incisions and for tearing open the flesh after the animal was killed and skinned, scrapers were used to scrape fat from the flesh.
 In the Phase IB of Neolithic occupation, some new additions included cattle and common peas.
 Pig (sus scrofa) and fish made their appearance in the late Neolithic period.
 Bones of hare (lepus), hedgehog, rodents and beaver were also recovered.

-On the basis of the presence of the Emmer wheat (Triticumdicoccum) crop at Kanispur, seven kilometres east of Baramulla, contacts of Harappans with the Neolithic Kashmir has been suggested.
+On the basis of the presence of emmer wheat (Triticum dicoccum) at Kanispur, seven kilometres east of Baramulla, contact of Harappans with the Neolithic Kashmir has been suggested.
 With the Aryan migration to Kashmir around the 8th century BC, the fire worship cult got embedded into the innate religio-cultural texture of Kashmir through practices such as a phallic emblem of cooked rice.
 The local ceremony of vayuk is again near to the Iranian style of Farvadin.
 On a special day of the month, Kashmiri Muslims remember their dead, visit their graves and distribute loaves of rice.

 Indo-Greek and Kushana period

 Badamwari Garden in Kashmir is known for its almond blossoms.
-The almond (prunus amygdalus) tree has a very old history in the Kashmir valley.
+The almond (prunus amygdalus) tree has an ancient history in the Kashmir valley.

 Earthen thalis (pans) have been found at Semthan, north of Bijbehara from the Indo-Greek period (200 BC – 1st century AD).
 Handis (metal pots), flat plates, pedestalled cups and edged bowls have been reported in large numbers from the excavated sites of Harwan, Kanispur and Semthan.
 At Kanispur, cooking pots have been found.
 Kushan coins have been recovered in large numbers from the Kashmir valley with those of Kanishka continuing to emulate Vima's motif of king sacrificing at an altar.

 The Kushan period is characterised by a double-cropping pattern, suggesting a change in agricultural practices associated with a population recovery following a post-Neolithic decline.
 Finds of Vitis vinifera (Common Grape Vine), Emblica officinalis (Indian Gooseberry), Ziziphus nummularia (Wild Jujube), Juglans regia (English Walnut) and Prunus amygdalus (Almond) suggest that horticulture and foraging played an important role in the diet of the occupants.
 The Kushan remains from Kanispur are dominated by barley, in contrast to Semthan where wheat is more common.

 The Kushana history tells us that right from the days of the Kushana rulers (1st century AD – 450 AD) there were contacts between Romans and Kashmir.
 Kashmir was connected to the southern silk route via Gilgit and Yasin valley at Tashkurghan.
 The main items of export to Rome were saffron and dolomiaea costus (kutha).
 Dolomiaea costus was used in Rome for various purposes, among which for scenting of food and seasoning of wine.